-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 Occupancy lease agreements, in addition to base rentals, generally are subject to escalation provisions based on certain costs incurred by the landlord.
-For the years ended December 31, 2009, 2008 and 2007, aggregate rental expense relating to operating leases amounted to \$69,412, \$74,558 and \$73,310, respectively, and is included in "occupancy and equipment" or "technology and information services" on the consolidated statements of operations, depending on the nature of the underlying asset.
+For the years ended December 31, 2009, 2008 and 2007, aggregate rental expense relating to operating leases amounted to \$69,404, \$74,550 and \$73,302, respectively, and is included in "occupancy and equipment" or "technology and information services" on the consolidated statements of operations, depending on the nature of the underlying asset.
 The Company subleases office space under agreements, which expire on various dates through 2022.
 Sublease income from such agreements was \$11,327, \$11,531 and \$12,511 for the years ended December 31, 2009, 2008 and 2007, respectively.